RedHatQE/ssh-tools/README.md

 ## Testing

 Most tests are written in `clojure`.
 You can see them in `src/test/clojure`.
+Or see `src/test/java` for junit tests.

 Configuration of tests is placed in `src/test/resources`.